 Through the late 20th-century, E.P.
 Taylor’s horse breeding enterprise at Windfields was the leading producer of Thoroughbreds in Canada, the most famous of which, Northern Dancer, was the first Canadian-bred horse to win the Kentucky Derby.
-In the course of his life, and well beyond it, Northern Dancer became the most influential stallion in North America and retired as a sought-after studding horse at Windfields in 1965.
-As the “sire of sires,” many of his descendants achieved success in both racing and breeding, including Nijinsky whose namesake, Vaslav Nijinsky, was a prominent originator of modern ballet in the 20th-century.
+He retired as a sought-after studding horse at Windfields in 1965, ultimately siring the dominant lineage of Thoroughbreds world wide and earning him the title “sire of sires.”
+Many of Northern Dancer’s descendants achieved success in both racing and breeding, including his son Nijinsky whose namesake, Vaslav Nijinsky, was a prominent originator of modern ballet in the 20th-century.

-In Prosser’s film, the central figure from Mallarmé’s original poem, dramatized in 1912 by Nijinsky’s controversial choreography, is reimagined as a horse.
-In a plaster mask, the character journeys through Windfields and its surrounding suburban landscapes in ways that are at times curious and searching, and in others, bored and languishing.
+In 1912, Nijinsky dramatized Mallarmé’s poem L’Après-midi d’un faune in a lyrical tableau set to Debussy.
+The original poem takes the form of an erotic monologue written from the perspective of a mythological faun on a summer’s afternoon.
+In Prosser’s film, the central figure journeys through Windfields’ defunct farm buildings and its surrounding suburban landscapes in a plaster horse mask.
+They explore the transformed rural pastures in ways that are at times curious and searching, and in others, bored and languishing.
 In addition to capturing a sense of this place, Prosser is interested in considering the ways that lineage and reproduction are valued in Oshawa’s industrial histories and civic identity.
-By drawing on the creative lineages of Mallarmé, Debussy, and Nijinsky, Prosser also inserts himself within these traditions, exploring the relationship between reproduction and artistic legacy.
+By drawing on the creative lineages of Mallarmé, Debussy, and Nijinsky, Prosser awkwardly inserts himself within these traditions, exploring the relationship between reproduction, legacy, and identity.

-Jordan Elliott Prosser is a multi-media installation artist interested in the architecture of subjective experience.
-His works result from a practice that holds onto things for too long: accumulating archives of documentary material and then negotiating their jagged inconsistencies into uncanny assemblages.
-He received a Master of Visual Studies from the University of Toronto, a Bachelor of Architectural Studies with Distinction from the University of Waterloo, and studied Literary, Musical, & Visual Thought at the European Graduate School.
+Jordan Elliott Prosser (b.
+1991, Oshawa, Canada) is a multi-media artist who uses documentary methods to study the architecture of subjective experience.
+He received a Master of Visual Studies from the University of Toronto, a Bachelor of Architectural Studies from the University of Waterloo, and studied Literary, Musical, & Visual Thought at the European Graduate School.
 His work has been shown at the Art Museum at the University of Toronto, Hearth Garage, and Crutch CAC.
-As a producer Jordan has facilitated projects with internationally renowned artists and institutions including: The Vitra Design Museum, MAK Vienna, and The Venice Biennale among many others.

 This exhibition is supported by the RBC Foundation’s RBC Emerging Artist Project.